vault27/Foundation/routing.md

 - Same AD and cost - load balance
 - The IGRP and EIGRP routing processes also support unequal cost load balancing
 - It can be per packet and per destination
+- Per-packet load balancing guarantees equal load across all links, however, there is potential that the packets can arrive out of order at the destination because differential delay can exist within the network
+- Per packet load balancing does disable the forwarding acceleration by a route cache, because the route cache information includes the outgoing interface
+- For per-packet load balancing, the forwarding process determines the outgoing interface for each packet when it looks up the route table and picks the least used interface.
+This ensures equal utilization of the links but is a processor intensive task and impacts the overall forwarding performance
+- If we use fast switching, per destination load balance is used, in other case per packet is used
+- With show ip route command we can see equal routes
+- There is also an asterisk * next to one of the block entries.
+This corresponds to the active route that is used for new traffic.
+The term 'new traffic' corresponds to a single packet or an entire flow to a destination, based on the type of switching configured.
+The position of the asterisk * continues to rotate among the equal cost paths each time a packet/flow is served
+-

 ## Route map / Prefix map / IP prefix